0xtensho/0xtensho.github.io/_posts/2025-01-11-Sightless.md

 root@sightless:~# cat root.txt
 6634430c7157e4c226f3841debe7e655
 ```
 This last steps of the box were not beginner friendly as it required some really specific knowledge in the id_rsa file format and the discrepancies between windows and linux.
+This chrome debug privesc was actually unintended and that makes it even cooler ^^.
+The intended path used xss in log poisoning, the full intended path is available [here](https://0xdf.gitlab.io/2025/01/11/htb-sightless.html)